 If you suspect you have scoliosis symptoms, you should see your family doctor.
 Your doctor may take a family medical history, examine you, ask you questions about your symptoms, and take x-rays.
 They may treat you or refer you to a specialist, such as an orthopedic doctor, for further tests and treatment.

-- Q What is progressive scoliosis?
+- Q How life-threatening is scoliosis?